writing-resources/awesome-scientific-writing/README.md

   Markdown](https://github.com/tompollard/phd_thesis_markdown#readme) - A clean
     organization of files to provide a framework for writing a PhD thesis in mostly Markdown with a little bit of LaTeX, and compiled with Pandoc.
-- [Writing scientific papers for ACPD using Emacs Org-mode ](https://www.draketo.de/english/emacs/writing-papers-in-org-mode-acpd) - Detailed tutorial on authoring a paper by seamlessly integrating with LaTeX commands within Org-mode.
+- [Writing scientific papers for ACPD using Emacs ](https://www.draketo.de/english/emacs/writing-papers-in-org-mode-acpd) - Detailed tutorial on authoring a paper by seamlessly integrating with LaTeX commands within Org-mode.